• Skip to primary navigation

 • For the cream cheese dough:

 • butter, preferably unsalted butter because you will add a lot of salt to the dough, from both fine kosher salt and cream cheese.
 If you have salted, it will work.
-Just adjust the salt in the recipe accordingly, otherwise your cookies may be too salty...
+Adjust the salt in the recipe accordingly or your cookies may be too salty...

-• cream cheese, preferably the Philadelphia brand regular cream cheese sold in a block of 250 grams.
+• cream cheese, preferably the Philadelphia brand regular cream cheese sold in a block format.
 This recipe uses the entire block.
+Do not use the cream cheese in the tub or whipped cream cheese.

-• all-purpose flour is needed to bind all the ingredients of the cream cheese dough together and give the cookies structure.
+• all-purpose flour is needed to bind all the cream cheese dough ingredients together and give structure to the cookies.
 If you don't use enough flour, your cookies may spread too much as they bake

 • salt is really important to balance out the sweet filling and enhance the savoury nature of the cream cheese dough.
 Don't skip it.
 I like to use Diamond Crystal fine kosher salt, but table salt will work, though the cookies will be saltier and you may want to halve the salt in that case.